jolson490/FantasyFootball/README.md

 # FantasyFootball

+## To try out this application (without setting it up on your own computer) in AWS

+I have a copy/instance of this application/jar running at: http://lowcost-env.s8e6tc8cps.us-east-1.elasticbeanstalk.com/ILMServices-FantasyFootball/

 ## Current State

 This is not a fully fledged fantasy football application that is ready to compete with http://www.espn.com/fantasy/football/ :).